Master of Public Health Degree Competencies

 - Identify genetic, physiologic, and psychosocial factors that affect susceptibility to adverse health outcomes following exposure to environmental hazards.

-- Describe the legal and ethical bases for public health and health services.
+- Describe the legal and ethical bases for public health policy and health services.

 - Apply the principles of program planning, development, budgeting, management, and evaluation in organizational and community initiatives.